 Your Foodie Moment: Traditional South Africa Braai (Barbecue), Johannesburg.
 Arrival transfer.
 Excursion to Cape Point including the penguins at Boulders Beach.
 Kruger National Park wildlife safari drives in open vehicle.
 Tour of Victoria Falls.
 Internal flights.
 All transport between destinations and to/from included activities.

-Embark on a thrilling safari in Kruger National Park, examine three million-year-old hominin fossils in the Cradle of Humankind, visit rescued chimpanzees at a sanctuary founded by the Jane Goodall Institute, feel the thundering power of Victoria Falls
+Embark on a thrilling safari in Kruger National Park, examine three million-year-old hominin fossils in the Cradle of Humankind, visit rescued chimpanzees at a sanctuary run by the Jane Goodall Institute, feel the thundering power of Victoria Falls

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.